Muhammad Ali Mosque: Design and features

 The main construction material is limestone but the lower walls and the courtyard are faced with alabaster.
 There are three entrances on each side of the prayer hall, including one from the courtyard on its northwestern side.
 The courtyard, in turn, has two lateral entrances.
 Visitors today usually enter through the northeastern gate.

-The rectangular courtyard measures 55 by 57 m.
-It is surrounded by riwaqs (arched porticoes) supported by columns and covered by domes.
-In the center of the courtyard is an ablutions fountain made of carved marble and sheltered by a wooden roof held up by columns, all richly decorated in a baroque style.
+The rectangular sahn measures 55 by 57 m.
+It is surrounded by riwaqs supported by columns and covered by domes.
+In the center of the sahn is an ablutions fountain made of carved marble and sheltered by a wooden roof held up by columns, all richly decorated in a baroque style.
 Two cylindrical minarets of the Ottoman type, with two balconies and conical caps, are situated at the southern and eastern corners of the courtyard, on either side of the prayer hall's façade.
 They are over 80 m tall and their bases are 3 m wide.

 A monumental tower clock rises over the northwestern wall of the courtyard.
 This was presented to Muhammad Ali by King Louis Philippe of France around in 1846 in exchange for the obelisk of Luxor now standing in Place de la Concorde in Paris.
 Made of iron, it is designed in a mix of neo-Gothic and orientalist styles, with a tearoom incorporated into its top level.

 The prayer hall is almost square in plan, measuring 45 by 46 m.
 It is roofed with a central dome surrounded by four semi-domes and four smaller corner domes.
 The structure of the main dome is supported by four massive pillars standing inside the hall.
 The central dome is 21 meters in diameter and its apex reaches to a height of 52 meters.
 The mihrab (niche symbolizing the direction of prayer) is set within an apse-like projection on the southeastern side of the hall covered by another semi-dome.
 Flanking this apse is a large wooden minbar (pulpit) with carved and gilt decoration, dating from the original construction period.
 A second, smaller minbar of alabaster, located closer to the mihrab niche, was a later gift from King Farouk in 1939.

 Muhammad Ali himself is buried in a tomb inside the mosque, in the western corner of the prayer hall.
 The tomb is marked by a tall marble cenotaph, gifted by his grandson Abbas I, and hidden behind an elaborate screen of bronze openwork.